Frequently Asked Questions

 Which interactive presentation forum do I choose?

 Choose the type of interactive presentation that is closest to you or most convenient to you.
 If you want to contribute a paper to IEEE ORSS, but are not located near a physical location that offers an open interactive forum, then you may select “International Online Open” for your submission.
 Your work will be presented at an online common Zoom session (monitor the website for the date).
-Without the presentation video recording and an interactive presentation/discussion of some sort, an accepted paper cannot be submitted to the IEEE Xplore for final inclusion in the proceedings.
+Without the presentation video recording and an interactive presentation/discussion, an accepted paper cannot be submitted to the IEEE Xplore for final inclusion in the proceedings.

 Can I submit an article on my senior design project?